What Are Non-Lawyer Careers in a Law Firm?

 The chief financial officer is a high-level financial manager.
-CFO roles primarily exist in the largest firms, often those operating at a global level.
+CFO roles primarily exist in the largest law firms, often those operating at a global level.
 With revenues at some law firms reaching as high as $1 billion annually, savvy financial management is critical.
-CFO's direct and oversee the financial aspects of the firm including accounting, forecasting, financial planning and analysis, budgeting, and financial reporting.
-CFO's play a strategic role in shaping the firm's financial future and establishing operating policies, exploring growth opportunities, and protecting the firm's financial stability.
+CFOs direct and oversee the financial aspects of the firm including accounting, forecasting, financial planning and analysis, budgeting, and financial reporting.
+CFOs play a strategic role in shaping the firm's financial future and establishing operating policies, exploring growth opportunities, and protecting the firm's financial stability.

 Law Firm Administrator

 Sitting at the executive level, law firm administrators — also known as executive directors, chief managing officers (CMOs) or chief operating officers (COOs) — are highly skilled non-lawyer professionals.
-In small firms, this position might be called an office manager and held by a senior level paralegal or secretary.
+In small firms, this position might be called an office manager and beheld by a senior level paralegal or secretary.

 Litigation Support Professional

-The litigation support professional (also called an e-discovery professional) is a hybrid paralegal/technology role that has evolved immensely in the past ten years as technology has become an integral part of legal service delivery.
+The litigation support professional (also called an e-discovery professional) is a hybrid paralegal/technology role that has evolved immensely in the past 10 years as technology has become an integral part of legal service delivery.
 While litigation support positions were formerly relegated to BigLaw and large corporations, these roles are becoming more common in small and midsize firms.
 As the litigation support industry explodes, more specialized roles are emerging, and larger organizations now boast a complex hierarchy of litigation support positions.

 Paralegals are trained legal professionals who work under the supervision of a lawyer.
 As cost-conscious clients demand reasonable legal fees, paralegals help keep costs down and improve the efficiency of legal services.
 Like lawyers, paralegals often specialize in one or more practice areas.
 In large firms, paralegals may ascend from entry level to senior level paralegal roles.
 In small law firms, paralegals may wear many hats and may also perform secretarial, clerical, and administrative functions.

 A legal secretary (also known as an administrative assistant, legal assistant or executive assistant) is a secretary who is trained in law office procedure, legal technology, and legal terminology.
-While legal secretaries perform clerical functions such as filing, typing, answer the phone and organizing files, they also possess specialized, practice-specific skills, and knowledge that helps lawyers' practices run smoothly.
+While legal secretaries perform clerical functions such as filing, typing, answering the phone and organizing files, they also possess specialized, practice-specific skills, and knowledge that helps lawyers' practices run smoothly.
 Legal secretaries usually work for one or more paralegals and/or attorneys.